KareemAbuzaid/sale_days_passed/README.md

 # sale_days_passed
-A very simple odoo module to demenstrate best practices
+A very simple odoo module that adds the number of days that has passed since the creation of a sales order.